ManchesterTheatres.com

 REVIEW - Rambert's Peaky Blinders is powerful, emotional and exhilarating throughout!

 On Tuesday, we went to the The Lowry in Salford to see Rambert's Peaky Blinders.
-Read what our reviewer, Julie Wilson had to say about this brilliant production...
+Read what our reviewer, Julie Wilson had to say about this excellent production...

-There are some wonderful ensemble scenes from smoky streets to glitzy nightclubs and even a day at the races with the use of carousel horses.
 The first half is fast paced with very physical dance which carried so much power into each scene.
-The second half plays out the recurring dreams and opium fuelled days of Tommy which although slower in pace were certainly powerful, emotional and effective right to the end.
+The second half plays out the recurring dreams and opium fuelled days of Tommy which although slower in pace were certainly powerful and emotional.
+Although effective, I felt this went on for longer than possibly necessary to capture the impact on Tommy.

 The recurring theme tune of Peaky Blinders (red right hand) was very powerful, particularly when combined with the sharp, simultaneous choreography of the cast.